MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-exercise-template.md

 ## Task 3: Review an agent's metadata

-1. In the selected Sales agent that you opened in the previous task .
+1. In the selected Sales agent that you opened in the previous task.
 Review key metadata for the agent in the Overview tab:
+   **Note**: If you were unable to complete the previous task, Navigate to the **Overview** > **Agent Registry** > **Explore all agents** section within the Microsoft 365 Admin center and search and Select the "Sales" Agent.
     - Description
     - Additional Resources
     - Published status